notjames/musings/index.md

 ## What do you recommend?

 Easy!
 Create yourself a Linux VM or if that's too heavy for you, use a Linux container!
 Forget all that lame Mac bunk!
 That's what computers are for.
-Then you can go tell those baffoons forcing you to write unnecessarily portable code to jump in a river because you have a way to write Linux scripts in Mac.
+Then you can go tell those baffoons forcing you to write unnecessarily portable code to jump in a river because you have a way to write Linux shell scripts in Mac.

 ## But how?!?